 Enjoy The Beauty Of Hills

-The second anniversary of my visit to India to compete in The Himalayan 100 Mile Stage Race is fast approaching.
+The seventh anniversary of my visit to India to compete in The Himalayan 100 Mile Stage Race is fast approaching.
 In order to honour this virtually unknown gem of an event I thought now would be a good time to remind people that the race is, somewhat surprisingly, still going on and C.S.
 Pandey needs your support.
-I was asked to write the following article for a fair few publications, some of whom published (Run247, Back Country Runner NZ, and TrailRun Australia) and some of whom flatly refused to have anything to do with the thing (iRunFar, The Fellrunner, Runners World, Trail Running UK, Trail Runner USA and Athletics Weekly).
+I was commissioned to write the following article for a fair few publications, some of whom published (Run247, Back Country Runner NZ, and TrailRun Australia) and some of whom flatly refused to have anything to do with the thing (iRunFar, The Fellrunner, Runners World, Trail Running UK, Trail Runner USA and Athletics Weekly).

 From the moment I first saw India up close I knew I’d made a huge mistake.
 I’d been training and racing under a curse all season.
 The training had been murderous, the racing plagued by misfortune.
 The Himalayan 100 was one last futile effort to salvage something memorable from the season.
 One hundred miles over fives days in Darjeeling.
 Something good was positively guaranteed to happen.
 And it did, but not what I’d expected.
 On paper it was a dream vacation.
-In reality it quickly became a vicious, health-ripping ordeal, a holiday from hell.
+In reality it quickly became a health-ripping ordeal, a holiday from hell.
 And now, three months later, as I try to write the story of the race, I still feel hungover.
 I’m waiting for my hollowed-out sense of self to dissipate, for my hair to grow back, and for India to clear from my lungs.
 I’ve lost so much weight I could slice bread with my shoulder blades.
 After seven days in India you feel like you’ve been there for seven years.

 Thursday 24th / Friday 25th October 2013.